-CIPLC offers a wide variety of extracurricular activities in order to allow students multiple opportunities to explore their passions and interests.
-At CIPLC our highest priority is academic success, therefore in order to be eligible to participate in ANY extracurricular activities at CIPLC, students must maintain a minimum 2.0 GPA from the preceding quarter (Student Council officers must maintain a minimum 2.5 GPA).
-Students receiving one or more "F's" or more than one "D" grade on a progress report or at the end of an academic quarter will be placed on Academic or Behavioral Probation.
-Students on Academic or Behavioral Probation are generally prohibited from participating in extracurricular activities, but may appeal to the principal in writing with their parents' permission.
-If permission to participate is granted, students will be subject to weekly grade monitoring.
+CIPLC offers a wide variety of extracurricular activities in order to allow students multiple opportunities to explore their passions and develop new interests.
+At CIPLC our highest priority is academic success, therefore in order to be eligible to participate in ANY extracurricular activities at CIPLC, students must maintain a minimum 2.0 GPA from the preceding quarter (Organization officers must maintain a minimum 2.5 GPA).
+Students receiving one or more "F's" or more than one "D" grade on a progress report or at the end of an academic quarter will be placed on Academic Probation.
+Students on Academic or Behavioral Probation are generally prohibited from participating in extracurricular activities, but may appeal to the Divisional Dean in writing with their parents' permission.
+If permission to participate is granted, students will be subject to weekly grade and behavior monitoring.

 Coaches and activity sponsors have a great deal of responsibility, and their primary concern is the safety and well being of the students in their care.
-Therefore, coaches and sponsors reserve the right to suspend a student from participating in activities for any of the following reasons: poor sportsmanship, poor attendance to practice, or inappropriate behavior during practices or games.
+Therefore, coaches and sponsors reserve the right to suspend a student from participating in activities for any of the following reasons: poor sportsmanship, poor attendance to practices/meetings, or inappropriate behavior during practices, games, or activities.